Educational Equity Podcast – Episode 7: Equity for Students who are Black, Indigenous, and People of Colour (BIPOC)

 Meet the GEEC team: Sarah Saeidpour

-Meet Sarah Saeidpour, a Research Assistant and Interim Research Manager on the GEEC team.
-Sarah is in her first year of the Bachelor of Education program at York University, and holds a B.A. in Early Childhood Studies from Toronto Metropolitan University (TMU).
+Meet Sarah Saeidpour, the Research Manager on the GEEC team.
+Sarah is in her second year of the Bachelor of Education program at York University, and holds a B.A. in Early Childhood Studies from Toronto Metropolitan University (TMU).
 Sarah has experience working in a variety of educational settings with children and families, such as in preschools with specialized programming for children with disabilities, elementary classrooms, and resource consultation.

-As a registered early childhood educator, Sarah highly values inclusion and accessibility.
-She is always looking for ways to increase child and family engagement in education, and is passionate about compiling or creating resources that are relevant to each child’s/family’s individual needs and experiences.
+As an Ontario Certified Teacher, Sarah highly values inclusion and accessibility.
+She is always looking for ways to increase student and family engagement in education, and is passionate about compiling or creating resources that are relevant to each child’s/family’s individual needs and experiences.
 Sarah strives to follow and advocate for frameworks such as Universal Design for Learning, and hopes to create spaces where children and families feel a sense of belonging and community.

 As a member of the GEEC team, Sarah is looking forward to gaining more insight into the world of research, and discovering new resources that are relevant to her practice and goals.
 Sarah is excited to build and share her passion for equity and accessibility in education throughout her participation on the team.